Melinda Czink

 Melinda Czink (born 22 October 1982) is a former professional tennis player from Hungary.
 On 21 September 2009, she reached her career-high singles ranking of world No. 37.

 Czink reached two WTA Tour singles finals.
 In 2005, she lost to Ana Ivanovic in Canberra.
 In 2009, she defeated Lucie Šafářová in Quebec City for her first and only WTA Tour title.
 On the ITF Circuit, she won 20 singles and nine doubles titles.

 Tennis career

 2000–2008

 She played her first tournament at Budapest as a wildcard in 2000, and first entered the top 100 in 2003.
 Czink won several singles and doubles titles on the ITF Circuit.

+At the 2005 Canberra International, Czink lost in the final round of qualifying to Ana Ivanovic, but after being selected as a lucky loser, she went on to reach her first-ever WTA Tour singles finals which she lost to Ivanovic again.

 2009

 She reached the top 50 and won her first title at Quebec City; as the fifth seed, she defeated Aleksandra Wozniak in the semifinal, and Lucie Šafářová in the final.
 She also reached one semifinal and four quarterfinals during the season.
 At the end of the year, she played at the Tournament of Champions in Bali where she lost to Aravane Rezaï and to Sabine Lisicki in the round-robin stage.